Use Your Own Data to Acquire New Customers

 All right, you’ve acquired thousands of highly qualified new leads.
 Now what?
 How do you continue to engage them through to conversion?

 For B2B marketers especially, leads are valuable and can be expensive to acquire, so marketers really need to make the most of them.
 If you can increase your lead conversion rate by even a couple of percentage points, you can do amazing things for your company’s bottom line.

 To do this most effectively, follow a multichannel strategy.
 For example, take Fonteva, a B2B software company.

-Fonteva needed to increase engagement rates of the email campaigns it used to nurture existing prospects.
+Fonteva needed to increase the engagement rates of the email campaigns it used to nurture existing prospects.
 Fonteva did this by adding advertising to the mix.
 Rather than just communicating with its customers via email, Fonteva used Advertising Studio to reach them on Facebook.
 And in doing so, the company increased its response rate by 25% to 50%.
-This video goes into more detail about Fonteva’s program (signup required).

 Whether your “why” is about growing your business, optimizing your lead-generation efforts, or improving your return on investment, one thing’s for sure.
 Taking an audience-based approach to your advertising and making it part of a multichannel strategy, is always the winning strategy.